Khartsyzsk overview

 Khartsyzsk economy

-In recent years international recognition of the company was growing.
+In recent years, international recognition of the company was growing.
 The evidences of this fact are the “Gold Medal” from the Association for the Promotion of Industry of France and the certificate of quality of American Petroleum Institute, confirming compliance of the plant’s output to international standards.

-Khartsyzsk pipes are used in Russia for the construction of onshore pipeline section Russia - Turkey “Blue Stream” and Zapolyarnoye - Urengoy.
+Khartsyzsk pipes are used in Russia for construction of onshore pipeline section Russia - Turkey “Blue Stream” and Zapolyarnoye - Urengoy.
 The production capacity of the plant is 1.5 million tons of pipes per year.

-The products of the plant were used in the construction of Ostankino television tower in Moscow, the bridges in Kiev and Riga.
-Today the plant produces about 65% of the ropes for the coal and other industries of Ukraine.
-About 40% of the products are sold in foreign markets, including Germany, Norway, Spain, Greece, Bulgaria, Turkey, Italy and USA.
-For one of the mines in Kazakhstan “Silur” plant produced unique 1,250-meter-long steel rope with the diameter of 61 mm weighing 25 tons.
+About 40% of the products are sold in foreign markets, including Germany, Norway, Spain, Greece, Bulgaria, Turkey, Italy and the US.
+For one of the mines in Kazakhstan, “Silur” plant produced unique 1,250-meter-long steel rope with the diameter of 61 mm weighing 25 tons.

 Khartsyzsk attractions